Online Baby Shower Etiquette

 3. Keep It Private And Special

 Web Baby Shower focuses on privacy not only because we have expecting and adopting parents and their babies to protect, but also to provide a more intimate venue for friends and family to gather.
 If your social media “Event” page becomes publicly available to anyone and everyone searching for online baby shower ideas, it’s probably not going to make your guests feel like they’ve been invited to something unique.
+This is the downside of a Facebook baby shower.
 Even if you don’t use Web Baby Shower, we don’t recommend using public “events” or public social media tools built to sell you ads for your online shower.
 Keep it safe and special!

 4. Give Your Guests More To Do Than Just Send Gifts